 Data from a cost-effectiveness study suggested that the use of exogenous surfactant may be cost-effective in an American healthcare setting.
 The expense of the surfactant was offset by early PICU discharge.
 Mortality benefits and ventilator-free days were not factored into the model.[81]

-According to most recent recommendations from Pediatric Acute Lung Injury group, use of exogenous surfactant is not recommended in PARDS until further studies.[2]
+According to the most recent recommendations, the use of exogenous surfactant is not recommended in PARDS until further studies have been completed.[3]

-Initial studies showed improvement in OI and improvement in outcome with use of iNO in pediatric patient with acute hypoxemic respiratory failure (AHRF).
+Initial studies showed improvement in OI and improvement in outcome with use of iNO in pediatric patients with acute hypoxemic respiratory failure (AHRF).
 This was a small study.[83]

 Perfluorocarbons (PFCs) have numerous attractive properties that facilitate their use in liquid ventilation.
 Because PFCs are chemically and biologically inert, with a high vapor pressure that ensures rapid evaporation when exposed to the atmosphere, both oxygen and carbon dioxide dissolve easily in PFC liquid.